AWS Environments

 Create an Amazon virtual private cloud (VPC) in your AWS account.

 You can use an existing VPC.
-However, StreamSets recommends creating a new VPC for the exclusive use of each StreamSets AWS environment.
+However, as a best practice, create a new VPC for the exclusive use of each IBM StreamSets AWS environment.

 You can use private or public subnets within the VPC network, as long as the subnets can send outbound traffic to the internet.